SegiH/VerjIO_Excel_Report_Generator/README.md

 7. Re-useable named style definitions
 8. Password protect a sheet
 9. Specify conditional formatting rules.
-10. Insert an image into a sheet.
+10. Insert images into a sheet.
 11. Freeze the first row or column of the sheet
-12. Now supports nested tables (currently supports SQL based data and not Table data)
+12. Supports nested tables (currently supports SQL based data and not Table data)
+13. Create pivot table

 ## Initial Installation
 1. Download the latest version of [Apache POI](https://poi.apache.org/), extract the zip file and locate the following JAR files: poi-X.jar,poi-excelant-X.jar, poi-ooxml-X.jar and poi-ooxml-schemas-X.jar where X is the current version number.